 Begin a Countdown

-It’s a great idea to treat your upcoming move as an exciting (we hope it is!) endeavour.
+It’s a great idea to treat your upcoming move as an exciting (we hope it is!) endeavor.
 One way that you can help encourage excitement and anticipation within your little one is by using a countdown calendar or visual clues.
 You can even include your child in the countdown by, for example, asking him/her to cross off days on a paper or whiteboard calendar can help him/her visual the upcoming moving date.
 It can stir up excitement and create a stronger sense of involvement.

 Create a Packing Process